tomaslibal/cppToolkit/README.md

 ### LRU (Least Recently Used) Cache

 Cache with the Least Recently Used (LRU) Cache Replacement Policy.
 Some other replacement policies are listed on [wikipedia](https://en.wikipedia.org/wiki/Cache_replacement_policies).

+### Warshall algorithm

+Warshall's algorithm finds for all pairs of nodes whether there is a path between them.
+This is implemented as `cpptoolkit::warshall` and the invariant is that the int[][] array is the adjacency matrix of a given graph.
+The algorithm works in-place so you want to make a copy of the adjancency matrix if you'll need the original one.

 ## Working with the project